 To ensure you get the best price, comparing suppliers is always a good idea.
 Every supplier wants to win your business.
 A supplier will likely offer you the best deal if they know that you are looking for the best deal.
 You'll save money by lowering your costs.

 You can boost your cash flow by shopping around for the best deals on supplies and materials.
 Just remember to finance your purchases, not pay with cash.

-7. Accept electronic payments Cash is the king of payments, but your business should also accept electronic payments.
-This will ensure that your business gets paid quicker, increasing cash flow and allowing for more capital to be used in day-to-day operations, payables, and growth.
+Cash is the king of payments, but your business should also accept electronic payments.
+This will ensure that your business gets paid quicker, increasing cash flow and allowing for more capital to be used in day-to-day operations and payables, as well as growth.